Telnyx

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Open' and the resource 'Telnyx Number Intelligence MCP App', and specifies the workflow context (lookup, validation, enrichment).
-This distinguishes it from sibling tools which are about API endpoints or monitors.
+The description clearly states the verb 'Open', the resource 'Telnyx Number Intelligence MCP App', and its purpose for 'phone number lookup, validation, and enrichment workflows.'
+This distinguishes it from sibling openers like 'open_usage_cost_explorer' and 'open_voice_monitor' by specifying a unique app and workflow.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.